Laevistrombus canarium

 Laevistrombus canarium (commonly known as the dog conch or by its better-known synonym, Strombus canarium) is a species of edible sea snail, a marine gastropod mollusc in the family Strombidae (true conches).
 Known from illustrations in books dating from the late 17th century, L. canarium is an Indo-Pacific species occurring from India and Sri Lanka to Melanesia, Australia and southern Japan.
 The shell of adult individuals is coloured from light yellowish-brown to golden to grey.
 It has a characteristic inflated body whorl, a flared, thick outer lip, and a shallow stromboid notch.
 The shell is valued as an ornament, and because it is heavy and compact, it is also often used as a sinker for fishing nets.

 The external anatomy of the soft parts of this species is similar to that of other strombid snails.
 The animal has an elongated snout, thin eyestalks with well-developed eyes and sensory tentacles, and a narrow, strong foot with a sickle-shaped operculum.
 A molecular analysis conducted in 2006 based on DNA sequences of histone and mitochondrial genes demonstrated that Laevistrombus canarium, Doxander vittatus, and Labiostrombus epidromis are closely related species.
 The dog conch exhibits behaviours common among the Strombidae, including burrowing and a characteristic leaping form of locomotion.
 The former behaviour, however, involves movement sequences unique to this species.

-L. canarium lives on muddy and sandy bottoms, grazing on algae and detritus.
+Laevistrombus canarium lives on muddy and sandy bottoms, grazing on algae and detritus.
 It is gonochoristic and sexually dimorphic, depending on internal fertilization for spawning.
 Larvae of this species spend several days as plankton, undergoing a series of transformations until they reach complete metamorphosis.
 The maximum life span is 2.0 to 2.5 years.
 Predators of this snail include carnivorous gastropods such as cone snails and volutes.
 It is also a prey species for vertebrates including macaques, and also humans, who consume the soft parts in a wide variety of dishes.